sktime/skbase/docs/source/contribute/development/developer_guide/creating_docs.rst

 See Also
 ~~~~~~~~

-This section should reference other ``skbase`` code artifcats related to the code
+This section should reference other ``skbase`` code artifacts related to the code
 artifact being documented by the docstring.
 Developers should use judgement in
-determining related code artifcats.
+determining related code artifacts.

 Notes
 ~~~~~